24th Jul 2021

 Her goal, she said in court, was to promote Raniere’s teachings and help him further his objectives.
 To do so, she engaged in criminal conduct.

-She stands accused of recruiting “slaves” and branding women with a hot cauterising pen (without consent), being the leaders’ “number 2”, and forcing members into sexual activities as well as demanding damaging or explicit material from them as “collateral” amongst other things.
-Her trial date has since been delayed thanks to COVID.
+She was accused of recruiting “slaves” and branding women with a hot cauterising pen (without consent), being the leaders’ “number 2”, and forcing members into sexual activities as well as demanding damaging or explicit material from them as “collateral” amongst other things.

 A “women’s movement”